 Rules to follow when meeting up with other households both outside and indoors

-Even when the rules on meeting up with others indoors are lifted, there’s still likely to be some rules in place.
-This is what they could be, based on the advice last year:
+Even when the rules on meeting up with others indoors are lifted on May 17, there are still going to be some restrictions in place.
+This is what they are likely to be:

 - Face masks will stay mandatory on all forms of public transport and in any indoor spaces where social distancing can’t be maintained, including in restaurants before being seated.